alphagov/government-service-design-manual/information-security/index.md

 exist to help service managers both meet their obligations to those processess, and more importantly to help build world class services.

+The assurance and accreditation processes exist to provide a structure for those activities with a shared language to allow risks, mitigations (and opportunities) to be clearly understood by everyone throughout the organisation delivering a service.

 The important thing to note about building trustworthy and secure systems is that it's a team game.
 Assurance and accreditation should not be a completely separate strand of work, or seen as a hurdle to be got over (or around).
 Only